Digital Marketing Insights & Strategies

 A revenue growth system cannot work if the company is unclear about who it is trying to attract.

-The right buyer should be defined by more than basic demographics or company size.
+The right buyer should be defined by more than basic demographics, company size, or industry category.

 Look at: